flyndre/Flat/docs/backend/README.md

 The Communication is splitted in two parts.
 There is the stateless part and the part which depends on state.
 For the stateless communication an REST-API is used.
 For the stateful Communication we will use websockets.
 ### REST-API
+At the Moment the REST-Endpoint URLS are:
+/api/RestController/AccessRequest/{id}
+/api/RestController/Collection/{id}
+/api/RestController/Collection/
+The Single Endpointfunction will be documented when their implemented.
 ### Websocket